vhartikainen/protecting-workloads-workshop/docs/builder-session/getting-started.md

 !!!
 Attention
     <p style="font-size:16px;">
-      If you are attending the re:Inforce Builder Session _FND305 - Supercharging your workload defenses with AWS WAF, Amazon Inspector, and AWS Systems Manager_, AWS has already deployed the CloudFormation Stack.
-Click the drop down directly below for more information about the_Event Engine_.**
+      If you are attending the re:Inforce Builder Session _FND305 - Supercharging your workload defenses with AWS WAF, Amazon Inspector, and AWS Systems Manager_, AWS has already deployed the CloudFormation stack.
+Click the drop down directly below for more information about the Event Engine.
     </p>

 ??? info  "Click here if you're at an *AWS event* where the *Event Engine* is being used"

-	1. Navigate to the <a href="https://dashboard.eventengine.run" target="_blank">Event Engine dashboard</a>
+	1. Click <a href="https://dashboard.eventengine.run" target="_blank">here</a> to open the Event Engine dashboard in a separate browser tab.
 	2. Enter your **team hash** code.
-	3. Click **AWS Console**
+	3. Click **AWS Console**.
     4. Connect to the AWS Console via Event Engine and browse to the CloudFormation Console in the N. Virginia region (us-east-1).
 	5. Move on to **[Assess phase](assess.md)**.